tobx/sweet-potator/src/cli/templates/markdown/tera/macros/table.md

   | --- | --- |{{ lf }}
   {%- for ingredient in ingredients -%}
     | {{ ingredient.name }}
-    {%- if ingredient.kind is defined -%}
+    {%- if ingredient.kind is string -%}
       , {{ ingredient.kind }}
     {%- endif -%}
     {{ " | " }}
-    {%- if ingredient.quantity is defined -%}
+    {%- if ingredient.quantity is object -%}
       {{ table::quantity(quantity = ingredient.quantity) }}
     {%- endif %} |{{ lf }}
   {%- endfor %}